Book Editing + Line Editing

 Our editors will not only look to highlight technical issues but will provide you with a clear road map as to what you can do to fix these issues and how to become a better author in the process.

-This means that the developmental editor's skill is critical.
+This means that the book editor's skill is critical.
 However, to ensure that we approach every book in the same way, our editors apply a number of questions to each book that they edit.

 Here are a few of the questions (there are more, but they are often genre specific):